-Up until now, I’ve been slowly picking over what has happened in our lives recently, and I’m still about 4 months out of date.
-But today I’m writing about how things are …today.
-Because there is a pandemic.
+Oh great, we are now living in a pandemic.
 A cocking pandemic.
 As if life wasn’t hard enough already.
-Jesus.
-Though in a strange way it’s the most ‘normal’ it has ever been inside our house.
+Though in a strange way it’s the most normal it has ever been inside our house.
 Outside of it is this weird, ghostly turmoil.

 Ben has stopped work at the NHS.
 He would be dealing with sick Covid patients, which is just untenable in our current situation.
 He would have to isolate himself from the family somehow (I mean how.
 Live in the garage?)

 Joshua’s treatment is intensifying (such great timing).
-So we are having to take him in to hospital for various procedures, but due to covid-restrictions you can only have 1 adult accompanying the patient.
+So we are having to take him in to hospital for various procedures, but due to restrictions you can only have one adult accompanying the patient.
 If Ben was away from us, what would I do with Louis?
 I can’t call on ANYONE for help.
 Not grandparents.
 Or friends.
 So that’s that.
 We’re all just at home.

 We took Louis out of school early.
 Ben had just made the decision to leave work, so it seemed ridiculous to be sending Louis there, given that children are filthy little vectors of disease.

-So how is the wee man?
-He is currently reasonably well, unlike the last few months which have been intense and relentless (more about that later).
+Joshua is currently reasonably well, unlike the last few months which have been intense and relentless (more about that later).
 But on Saturday, he went in to the unit with Ben for a scheduled chemotherapy injection.
-Unfortunately the nurse had done her sums wrong and administered a dose that was several times stronger than what he should have had.
+Unfortunately the nurse had done her sums wrong and administered a dose that was five times stronger than what he should have had.

 With many nights in hospital I had often pondered how vulnerable and reliant on nurses you are, when terribly sick.
-I can’t check what they’re doing.
+I can’t check what they are doing.
 I have to trust them.
 It’s the usual story; a stressed and understaffed ward… but in the middle of an international crisis.

-Strangely, Joshua seems kind of fine so far, despite this.
+Strangely, Joshua seems kind of fine, despite this.
 He’s had monitoring blood tests and so far nothing desperately bad has occurred.